 Possibly as result of a saturation of Likert (1932) style questionnaires.
-When questioning participants they seemed limited by agree or disagree statements.
-They would be unwilling to type their comments on the question.
-While A Likert style statement biased questionnaire is good for generating discussion and creating awareness of the issues.
+When questioning participants why, they seemed to be limited by the agree or disagree statements.
+A Likert style statement based questionnaire was useful as a starting point for generating discussion and creating awareness of the issues.

-6. COMPARISON OF RESULTS AGAINST HYPOTHESIS.
+6. DISCUSSION: COMPARISON OF RESULTS AGAINST HYPOTHESIS.

 This dissertation hoped to shed light on how we can better create pleasurable experiences for social communication products.
 The results of my triangulation have formed some interesting result.
-While most of the initial research hypothesis turned out to align with my late majority.
+While most of the initial research hypothesis turned out to align with the selected late majority participants.
 The main insight that would greater help product designers in the implementation of any new social communication technology are: